TheOddler/prediction-chess-physical/README.md

 ### Tricking the king

-White expects black to attack with their tower, so white moves their king away to save it.
+White expects black to attack with their rook, so white moves their king away to save it.
-However, black actually moves their rook:
+However, black actually moves their bishop to meet the king:

 ![Tricking the king](tricking-the-king.png)

-As a result, a battle happens between the king and rook.
+As a result, a battle happens between the king and bishop.
 Since the king always looses in a battle, black wins the game.

 Instead, white should have moved their king to a different position: